 Linda has an unusual blend of skills that include being a passionate teacher of piano, having a well-grounded background in dance, and administration and management skills which were developed in her younger years through her work as an Administrative Assistant with the Vancouver School Board.
 While raising her young family, Linda began to cultivate her entrepreneurial skills…something she had learned from her father, owner of Vancouver’s first Greek restaurant.

-Based on her extensive history in arts education and early learning, Linda has enjoyed a long-standing appointment by Richmond City Council as Chair of the Childcare Development Advisory Committee and is recognized as a leader in the community.
+Based on her extensive history in arts education and early learning, Linda has enjoyed a long-standing appointment as Chair of the Childcare Development Advisory Committee for the city of Richmond and is recognized as a leader in the community.

 Her extensive involvement in the community has also included serving as a volunteer in numerous capacities over the years: VP of the Community Arts Council of Richmond (CACR); Chair of Centre Stage Youth Performance Society; appointment to the City of Richmond’s Parks, Recreational and Cultural Services Task Force and the Richmond Arts Strategy Task Force; Executive Committee member of the “Nite of Hope”.

-More recently Linda continues as a board member of the CACR; as Chair of the Childcare Development Advisory Committee (City of Richmond) and as a member of Vancouver Coastal Health’s Advisory Committee on mental health and addictions.
+More recently Linda continues as a board member of the CACR and as Chair of the Childcare Development Advisory Committee (City of Richmond).

 Linda’s husband, Michael, has always been a strong supporter of her vision and dreams and for many years shared his skills in the area of visual arts with students of all ages at The Arts Connection.
-Previous to joining Linda in the business, Michael had thirty years of hands-on experience in visual merchandising, display and administration from national retail chain stores.
+Previous to joining Linda in the business, Michael had over thirty years of hands-on experience in visual merchandising, display and management for national retail chain stores.
 He also holds numerous awards from national corporations for his display work.

 Michael has a passion for painting and has studied with Joyce Kamikura, Brent Heighton and Toni Onley.
 He currently serves on the board of The Community Arts Council of Richmond (CACR) and for several years managed their Artisan’s Galleria in Richmond.